terrelsa13/MUMC/README.md

 # Requirements
 * Linux, Windows, or MAC
-   - I do not have a Mac to confirm; but should be similiar to Linux
-* Python 3.10
+* Python 3.11
-   - Older versions of python 3.x will likely work; but are not supported
+   - Other versions of python 3.x will likely work; but are not supported
    - Python 2.x or earlier are not supported and will not work
 * python-dateutil **must be installed**
 * Emby/Jellyfin need to have OS level permissions on Linux machines to delete media items: [Read This Post](https://github.com/terrelsa13/MUMC/issues/28#issue-1293649223)